-The new section CC.6.3.15(a)(i)(a) will only deal with plant capabilities by clarifying that the has to be capable of riding through the worst fault that the network could impose on the plant which is a 3-phase short circuit at the connection point which lasts for 140ms as shown in figure 1 below.
-To achieve this the words "be design to" will be added to section CC.6.3.15(a)(i)(a) as can be seen in the legal text in appendix .
+The new section CC.6.3.15(a)(i)(a) would only deal with plant capabilities by clarifying that it has to be capable of riding through the worst fault that the network could impose on the plant which is a 3-phase short circuit at the connection point which lasts for 140ms as shown in figure 1 below.
+To achieve this the words "be design to" will be added to section CC.6.3.15(a)(i)(a) as can be seen in the legal text contained in WAGCM2 and can be found in Annex 12.